Shopify VS Woocommerce: Which ecommerce platform is th best?

 Woocommerce & Wordpress

-Woocommerce is a plugin for Wordpress that provides ecommerce functionality to any Wordpress website.
-Woocommerce is open source, meaning anyone can access the core code of the system.
-Woocommerce is the software upon the Wordpress platform for you to sell online - it does not include hosting, domain or security.
-Wordpress and Woocommerce combined, offer a mixture of content, order, payment & inventory management to run an effective online store.
+Bluehost).
+WordPress and Woocommerce combined, offer a mixture of content, order, payment & inventory management to run an effective online store.
 As Woocommerce is an open-source web software - you can install it for free, it's a great choice if you are just getting started and don't wish to pay any monthly membership fees.

 get in touch if you require additional consultation on which platform you should choose.

-Ease of Use & Dashboard
+2. Ease of Use, Interface & Dashboard

 Shopify's Dashboard

-Set up on Shopify is "fool-proof", the system will guide you through everything you need to do, all by yourself!
+Set up on Shopify is "fool-proof", the system will guide you through everything you need to do, all by yourself.
 Shopify is a hosted platform meaning you don't need additional hosting from third parties or security.
-The dashboard is also incredibly powerful - with enterprise plans you can even manage multiple stores from one place too - it's equipped to deliver data quickly with tools that mean you can react immediately.
+The dashboard is also incredibly powerful - with enterprise plans, you can even manage multiple stores from one place too - it's equipped to deliver data quickly with tools that mean you can react immediately.

 Woocommerce